 "The vet who called us didn't seem to think so,"he said, catching her surprised look, "Besides, he looks human enough to me."

-"Does he speak English?"she asked, looking concerned.
+"Can he even talk?"she asked, looking flabbergasted.
 This was, by far, the strangest thing she had ever heard.
 And that was saying something considering she worked in a hospital for the criminally insane.
 She was used to frightening cases: murderers, rapists, dangerously insane men and women who had done things so disturbing, even their family couldn't know.
 But they were at least human.
 This...this was something she wasn't remotely prepared for.

 Edgar wasn't sure how long he had been lying there, but he knew it must have been a long time when he finally heard the knock on his door.
 Groggily he sat up a little, his head spinning wildly, his arms barely able to sustain him, he was so exhausted and weak.
 He had been so adamant to not sleep, to not subject himself to the nightmares he knew would follow, the drowsiness had made him temporarily forget what was coming.